TaTooKa/froth/docs/source/pages/meta/about.rst

 FROTH as a concept and the FROTH systems and procedures present in this website were created by **@tatooka**.

+All images are copyright of their respective owners -- Credited and linked to the original artist's portfolio

 Touchstones and Inspiration
 ---------------------------